treasurenetprotocol/docs/docs/assets/tokenomics.md

 ## `$UNIT` Token

-UNIT is the native token of Treasurenet, issued at the base layer of the Treasurenet network to facili`$TAT`e fundamental operations.
+UNIT is the native token of Treasurenet, issued at the base layer of the Treasurenet network to facilitate fundamental operations.

 Though the UNIT token behaves similarly to other POS tokens, UNIT differs from other cryptocurrencies because it is backed by real-world effort.
 Every UNIT is created as a reward by verifying new blocks, the rate of which requires the production of real-world resources.